-Gay Batumi: How to Get There
+How to Get to Batumi

 If you are coming from Tbilisi, you can get tickets in person at the Station Square Train Station.
-Read the Tbilisi Gay Travel Guide for more info.
 There should be no need to buy any tickets online beforehand.
+Read the Tbilisi gay guide for more info.

 Trains arrive and depart at the Batumi Central Railway Station.
 The station is about a 15 to 20-minute drive from the city center.
 Upon arrival to Batumi, use a car-sharing app to reserve a vehicle.
 This will be cheaper than local taxi’s which may take advantage of you.

 If you need to get to Kutaisi, there are many buses daily to and from the Kutaisi International Airport.
 Alternatively, you can book a Kutaisi to Batumi private transfer.